Irish watchdog opens another Facebook probe, over data dump - WTMJ

-LONDON (AP) — Ireland’s privacy regulator said Wednesday it has opened an investigation into Facebook after data on more than 500 million users was reportedly found dumped online, in a suspected violation of strict European Union privacy rules.
+LONDON (AP) — Ireland’s privacy regulator said Wednesday it has opened an investigation into Facebook after reports that data on more than 500 million of its users was found dumped online, in a suspected violation of strict European Union privacy rules.

 The Data Protection Commission said it decided to start investigating following “multiple international media reports” about the data dump.